VedikaBehera/VedikaBehera/README.md

 I currently lead category growth at Swiggy.

 I’ve managed a 70+Cr portfolio at Instamart and I'm part of the founding team for Snacc, Swiggy’s QSR venture, <br>
-which expanded from 4 to 60+ locations.
+and helped schaled this from 4 to 60+ locations.
 My focus area include category metrics, supply & operations, growth, and vendor <br>
 partnerships, all driven by data-driven strategies.